Amtrak California: Capitol Corridor

 The Capitol Corridor route, operating since 1991, runs north from San Jose through the East Bay to Oakland and Richmond, then east through the Delta communities of Martinez and Suisun City, and the Sacramento Valley cities of Davis and Sacramento.
 One Capitol Corridor train per day continues east of Sacramento during the afternoon commute to the small Sierra Nevada town of Auburn, returning in the morning.
 It is the fourth-busiest Amtrak route nationwide.

+Thruway services

+Amtrak California also contracts for Amtrak Thruway bus services.